About IconDrop Assets

 What is next

-We are working on a downloadable SVG export, a Figma plugin that pulls the IconDrop archive directly into your file, and an open API so other indie tools can integrate the catalog.
+We are working on a downloadable SVG export, a Figma plugin that pulls the IconDrop Assets archive directly into your file, and an open API so other indie tools can integrate the catalog.
 None of these are ready yet — but the moment they are, you will see them announced on the homepage.
 If you would like to be on the early-access list, drop us a note via the contact page.